Simona Abis

 Michael Ewens

-David L. and Elsie M. Dodd Professor of Finance, Finance Division
+- David L. and Elsie M. Dodd Professor of Finance

-Michael Ewens is a David L. and Elsie M. Dodd Professor of Finance at Columbia Business School.
-His is a Research Associate at the National Bureau of Economic Research (NBER), Associate Editor of the Journal of Financial Economics, Associate Editor at the Review of Financial Studies, Associate Editor at the Journal of Corporate Finance, and co-editor of the Journal of Economics & Management Strategy.
-He received a PhD in from the University of California, San Diego.
+Michael Ewens is the David L. and Elsie M. Dodd Professor of Finance and co-director of the Private Equity Program.
+He is also a Research Associate at the National Bureau of Economic Research (NBER), Associate Editor of the Journal of Financial Economics, Associate Editor at the Review of Financial Studies, Associate Editor at Management Science, Associate Editor at the Journal of Corporate Finance, and co-editor of the Journal of Economics & Management Strategy.
+He received a Ph.D.

 Xavier Giroud

-Xavier Giroud is the Roger F. Murray Associate Professor of Finance at Columbia Business School.
-He is also a Faculty Research Fellow at the National Bureau of Economic Research (NBER) and a Research Affiliate at the Centre for Economic Policy Research (CEPR).
+Xavier Giroud is the Stefan H. Robock Professor of Finance and Economics at Columbia Business School.
+He is also a Research Associate at the National Bureau of Economic Research (NBER) and a Research Fellow at the Centre for Economic Policy Research (CEPR).

 Lawrence Glosten

-S. Sloan Colt Professor of Banking and International Finance, Finance Division
+- S. Sloan Colt Professor Emeritus of Banking and International Finance in the Faculty of Business

 Lawrence Glosten

-S. Sloan Colt Professor of Banking and International Finance, Finance Division
+- S. Sloan Colt Professor Emeritus of Banking and International Finance in the Faculty of Business

 Lawrence R. Glosten is the S. Sloan Colt Professor of Banking and International Finance at Columbia Business School.
 He is also co-director (with Merritt Fox and Ed Greene) of the Program in the Law and Economics of Capital Markets at Columbia Law School and Columbia Business School and is an adjunct faculty member at the Law School.
 He has been at Columbia since 1989, before which he taught at the Kellogg Graduate School of Management at Northwestern University, and has held visiting appointments at the University of Chicago and the University of Minnesota.